Major Problem Catalogue Template

 ITIL Problem Management – Catalogue Template

 Those who don’t learn from their mistakes are destined to repeat them: All organizations aim at learning from their mistakes, and hope to refrain from repeating them.
-The ITIL problem management template catalogues all of the problems which the service desk encountered over the years, and records the following –
+The ITIL problem management template catalogs all of the problems which the service desk encountered over the years, and records the following –

-This part of the catalogue explains in detail what the employee encountered when trying to access or use any information system in the organization.
-All of the incidents (symptoms) need to be listed here, since the symptom list will help the service desk identify the problem and decide on the required corrective actions.
+This part of the catalog explains in detail what the employee encountered when trying to access or use any information system in the organization.
+All of the incidents (symptoms) need to be listed here since the symptom list will help the service desk identify the problem and decide on the required corrective actions.
 This part is like a doctor who tries to identify the disease according to the list of symptoms detailed by their patients.